Utah Administrative Code

 R590-226-7.
 Additional Procedures for Individual Life Insurance Forms and Group Life Insurance Certificates Marketed Individually.

-(1) Insurers filing life insurance forms are advised to review the following code sections and rules prior to submitting a filing:
+(1) Insurers filing life insurance forms are advised to review the following code parts and rules prior to submitting a filing:

 (a) Section 31A-21 Part III, "Specific Clauses in Contracts;"